Signs and Symptoms of Diabetic Retinopathy

 Symptoms of Diabetic Retinopathy

-- Blurred or cloudy vision
+- Blurred or double vision

-- Difficulty reading or seeing close objects
+- Difficulty seeing at night

-Untreated diabetic retinopathy can also lead to a detached retina.
-This can happen if the disease has progressed to proliferative retinopathy in which new, fragile blood vessels grow in the retina and the vitreous at the back of the eye.
-The blood vessels can break, leaking fluid and causing the growth of scar tissue which can cause the retina to detach.
+Untreated diabetic retinopathy can likewise cause a removed retina.
+This can occur if the illness has progressed to proliferative retinopathy in which brand-new, delicate blood vessels grow in the retina and the vitreous at the back of the eye.
+The blood vessels can break, dripping fluid and causing the development of scar tissue which can trigger the retina to detach.